-According to surveys by the MN

-Department of Human Services and

-MHA, there were nearly 195,000 patient

-days of avoidable and unpaid care in

-just the first 10 months of 2023.
-This

-patient gridlock not only reduces overall

-capacity for hospital care; it also cost

-Minnesota hospitals and health systems

-an estimated \$487 million in unpaid care.
+According to surveys by the MN Department of Human Services and MHA, there were nearly 195,000 patient days of avoidable and unpaid care in 2023.
+This patient gridlock not only reduces overall capacity for hospital care; it also cost Minnesota hospitals and health systems an estimated \$487 million in unpaid care.